harshithlanka3/harshithlanka3/README.md

 ### Hi there 👋

+Passionate about machine learning, software engineering, and building innovative solutions.
+Currently pursuing Master's in Computer Science at Georgia Institute of Technology.

+Take a look at my portfolio here: [harshithlanka.com](https://harshithlanka.com)

 <!--
 **harshithlanka3/harshithlanka3** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.